corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

         }
     }
     ```
-1. Add the plugin to the plugins section of `settings.gradle`:
+3. Add the plugin to the plugins section of `settings.gradle`:
     ```groovy
     id 'net.corda.plugins.cordapp-cpk2' version cordaGradlePluginsVersion2
     id 'net.corda.plugins.cordapp-cpb2' version cordaGradlePluginsVersion2
     ```
-1. Inside the cordapp project change the plugins block at the top of the file:
+4. Inside the cordapp project, change the plugins block at the top of the file:
     ```groovy
     id 'net.corda.plugins.cordapp-cpk2'
     // or
     id 'net.corda.plugins.cordapp-cpb2'
     ```

--->
-## Generating a Signing Key
+## Generating a Code Signing Key

 To generate a code signing key for signing the CPI:

-1. Generate a signing key:
+1. Generate a signing key.
     ```shell
     keytool -genkeypair -alias "signing key 1" -keystore signingkeys.pfx -storepass "keystore password" -dname "cn=CPI Plugin Example - Signing Key 1, o=R3, L=London, c=GB" -keyalg RSA -storetype pkcs12 -validity 4000
     ```
-2. If you are using the Gradle plugin default signing key, you must import it into our key store.
-Save the following text into a file named `gradle-plugin-default-key.pem`:
+2. If you are using the default Gradle plugin signing key, you need to import it into our key store.
+Save the following text into a file named `gradle-plugin-default-key.pem`.
     ```text
     -----BEGIN CERTIFICATE-----
     MIIB7zCCAZOgAwIBAgIEFyV7dzAMBggqhkjOPQQDAgUAMFsxCzAJBgNVBAYTAkdC